robertattard3/RS1-Group20/README.md

 Bringup for *41068 Robotics Studio I*.
 Launches a Husky robot in a custom simulation world with trees and grass.
 We use **ROS2 Humble** and **Ignition Gazebo Fortress**.

+Added 05/09/2025: Also included a drone robot ("parrot").
+Scroll down for instructions specifically for the drone.

 Worlds are build from [Gazebo Fuel](https://app.gazebosim.org/fuel/models).

 ## Installation